 Employee recognition should not be reserved for the last two months of the year.
 Businesses need to continue employee engagement efforts throughout the year to keep employee appreciation momentum strong.
 Employees want to feel recognized every day, and that includes the holiday season.
 If people recognize each other throughout the year, they enter the holiday period and the New Year as a team working together towards business success.

 Take advantage of employee recognition to boost employee morale and appreciation this holiday season.
-Start by downloading the report: The Art of Appreciation: Top-Tier Employee Recognition.
+Start by downloading our eBook on how to make recognition an everyday event.